Paul Bailey (British writer): Career

-Bailey has also written plays for radio and television: At Cousin Henry's was broadcast in 1964 and his adaptation of Joe Ackerley's We Think the World of You was televised in 1980.
+Bailey also wrote plays for radio and television: At Cousin Henry's was broadcast in 1964 and his adaptation of J. R. Ackerley's We Think the World of You was televised in 1980.
 His non-fiction books include a volume of memoir, entitled An Immaculate Mistake: Scenes from Childhood and Beyond (1990), and Three Queer Lives: An Alternative Biography of Naomi Jacob, Fred Barnes and Arthur Marshall (2001), a biography of three gay popular entertainers from the twentieth century.

+Bailey wrote the introduction to the 1987 edition of If this is a Man, The Truce by Primo Levi.

-Bailey is also known as a literary critic, and contributor to The Guardian and in 2001 headed an all-male "alternative" judging panel for the Orange Prize.
+Bailey was also known as a literary critic, and contributor to The Guardian and in 2001 headed an all-male "alternative" judging panel for the Orange Prize.
+In 2003 he joined the staff on Kingston University's creative writing course, where he continued to teach as Senior Distinguished Research Fellow until his death.
+From 2010 to 2019, he wrote theatre criticism for The Oldie.

+Personal life and death

+Bailey was in a relationship with costume designer David Healy from 1964 until Healy's death in 1986.
+In 1990 he began a relationship with book publisher Jeremy Trevathan, with whom he entered a civil partnership in 2016.
+Bailey died on 27 October 2024, at the age of 87.